-ou may not know it, but you live in a basin!
-A drainage basin is the area of land drained by a river or lake and its tributaries.
+You may not know it, but you live in a basin!
+A drainage basin f I is the area of land drained by a river or lake and its tributaries.
 Minnesota has 10 major drainage basins.
 Each basin is made up of smaller units called watersheds-areas of land from which rain and melted snow trickle down to the lowest point ... a stream, river or lake.
 Some water flows over the top of the land; other water flows underground.

-In which drainage basin do you live?

-St. Croix River • In which rivers, lakes and ocean does the water from your basin end up?

-• Explain: "We borrow water!
-We get it from someplace, we use it, then send it somewhere else."
+- In which drainage basin do you live? - In which rivers, lakes and ocean does the water from your basin end up? - Explain: "We borrow water!
+We get it from someplace, we use it, then send it somewhere else.

-For more on basins go to: www.pca.state.mn.us/water/basins/index.html use it, then send is somewhere else
+For more on basins go to: www.pca.state.mn.us/water/basins/index.html